Achronite/mqtt-energenie-ener314rt/README.md

 * If you have any energenie 'Control & Monitor' or 'Monitor' devices then set `"monitoring": true` otherwise remove or set false.
 * If you are using this module with Home Assistant include the `discovery_prefix` line as above.
 The value shown is the default MQTT discovery topic used by Home Assistant.

 5) Run the application manually using the command: ``node app.js``.
-When you know this runs OK a system service can then be set-up as shown in the following section.
+When you know this runs OK a system service can then be set-up as shown in the [Systemd Service](#systemd-service) below.
+## Enabling The Hardware based SPI driver
+This application works best using the linux hardware based SPI driver (spidev).
+The application attempts to open this driver on start-up, if it has not been enabled it falls back to using the software driver.
+The hardware SPI driver is enabled using `sudo raspi-config` choosing `Interface Options` and `SPI`.
+Do this whilst this software is not running.
+The driver in use is reported in the log on startup.
 ## Systemd Service

 Execute the following commands: